-CSP aligned with government's priorities and with the UNSDF/OPIII.
-Challenges, however, to ensure operational alignment with provincial level expectations
+CSP aligned with government's priorities and with the UNSDF.
+Challenges, however, to ensure operational alignment with provincial level expectations.

 Appropriate geographic targeting.
-More could be done to address the specific needs of the most vulnerable in each province
+More could be done to address the specific needs of the most vulnerable in each province.

 The CO adapted to a number of shocks including COVID-19.
-However, resources were insufficient to adapt to government climate change policies
+However, resources were insufficient to adapt to relevant national policy changes (clean green programme or the national water policy).

-Q2 What is the extent and quality of WFP's specific contribution to CSP strategic outcomes?
+Q2.
+What is the extent and quality of WFP's specific contribution to CSP strategic outcomes?
 (1/3)

-SO1 Emergency.
-Contributed to stabilized and improved food security.
-Cash Based Transfers faced some challenges, but were expanded during COVID-19
+SO1 Emergency: Contributed to stabilized and improved food security.
+Cash Based Transfers faced some challenges, but were expanded during COVID-19.

-SO2 Social Protection.
-Established an important partnership with the Government's Ehsaas programme but WFP's engagement remained largely operational
+SO2 Social Protection: Established an important partnership with the Government's social protection programme - WFP's contribution was largely operational.

-SO3 Nutrition.
-Supported government approach to malnutrition.
-Effective treatment of MAM but below international standards targets for prevention coverage
+SO3 Nutrition: Supported government approach to malnutrition.
+Effective treatment of MAM but below international standards targets for prevention coverage.

-SO4 Disaster Risk Reduction/resilience.
-Support to emergency response capacity was highly localized due to limited funding.
-Pilot projects require upscaling to lead to wider results
+SO4 Disaster Risk Reduction/resilience: Support to emergency response capacity was highly localized due to limited funding.
+Pilot projects require upscaling to lead to wider results.

-SO5 Capacity Strengthening.
-Capacity strengthening interventions were relevant but the absence of an overall capacity assessment led to some fragmentation
+SO5 Capacity Strengthening: Capacity strengthening interventions were relevant but the absence of an overall capacity assessment led to some fragmentation.

-Q2 What is the extent and quality of WFP's specific contribution to CSP strategic outcomes?
+Q2.
+What is the extent and quality of WFP's specific contribution to CSP strategic outcomes?
 (2/3)

-Gender.
-Progress was made in integrating gender considerations.
-The Gender Transformation Programme provides an opportunity to address more structural issues
+Gender: Progress was made in integrating gender considerations.
+The Gender Transformation Programme provides an opportunity to address more structuralissues.

-Protection.
-Protection indicators showed positive results but operationalising protection principles was challenging
+Protection: Protection indicators showed positive results but operationalising protection principles was challenging.

-AAP.
-Indicators have improved and feedback mechanisms are in place but more can be done to ensure accessibility and cultural appropriateness
+Accountability to affected populations: Indicators have improved and feedback mechanisms are in place but more can be done to ensure accessibility and cultural appropriateness.